tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_swagger.md

 - http://idratherbewriting.com/pubapis_swagger/
 ---

-[Swagger UI](https://github.com/swagger-api/swagger-ui) provides a display framework that reads the [OpenAPI specification document](https://github.com/OAI/OpenAPI-Specification) and generates an interactive documentation website.
+[Swagger UI](https://github.com/swagger-api/swagger-ui) provides a display framework that reads an [OpenAPI specification document](https://github.com/OAI/OpenAPI-Specification) and generates an interactive documentation website.
 This tutorial shows you how to use the Swagger UI interface and how to integrate an OpenAPI specification document into the standalone distribution of Swagger UI.

 For a more detailed conceptual overview of OpenAPI and Swagger, see [Introduction to the OpenAPI specification and Swagger](pubapis_swagger_intro.html).

 {: .tip}
 For step-by-step tutorial on creating an OpenAPI specification document, see the [OpenAPI tutorial](pubapis_openapi_tutorial_overview.html).
+In the tutorial, I showed how the OpenAPI specification gets rendered by the Swagger UI display that is built into the [Swagger Editor](https://editor.swagger.io/).
+Here I explain how to use Swagger UI as a standalone output.

 {% if site.format == "web" %}
 * TOC